 Episode 1: The Heirs of the Dragon

-The story started from the timeline that is 175 years before Daenerys Targaryen’s birth.
-King Jaehaerys I Targaryen, the 4th king of Westeros after Aegon the conqueror united the seven kingdoms, needed to decide an heir to the throne as both of his sons were dead.
-He chose the eldest male heir and his grandson Viserys, over his eldest heir, Princess Rhaenys.
+The story begins 175 years before Daenerys Targaryen’s birth.
+King Jaehaerys I Targaryen, the fourth king of Westeros after Aegon the Conqueror united the seven kingdoms, needed to choose an heir to the throne since both his sons had died.
+He chose his grandson Viserys over his eldest heir Princess Rhaenys.
+Viserys’ eldest daughter, free-spirited Princess Rhaenyra, wished only to fly on her dragon.
+Her friend was Lady Alicent Hightower, also the daughter of King’s Hand Ser Otto Hightower.

-In the small council, everybody dismissed Master of Ships Lord Corlys Velaryon’s warning that the Triarchy, an alliance of Essos’ Free Cities, threatened to cripple Westerosi shipping lanes.
-King’s younger brother Daemon returned to attend the tournament and receive successorship of the throne while there would be no one to challenge his claim to the throne (assuming queen would give birth to another girl or miscarry like the previous few times).
-His brutality as the City Watch commander was reported to the king by Ser Otto and king let it slide with just a warning to his brother.
+The king’s younger brother Daemon returned for the tournament with hopes of receiving successorship if there would be no one else left to challenge him (assuming queen would give birth to another girl or miscarry like previous times).
+However, Ser Otto reported Daemon’s brutality as the City Watch commander and king let it slide with just a warning to his brother.

 On the day of the tournament, the queen went into labor.
-Upon medical complications, the king chose to save the child over his wife.
-The new born prince Baelon lived no longer a day and the tournament ended with Ser Criston Cole winning over Prince Daemon.
-Prince Daemon went to a brothel to drink and spend the night… Ser Otto informed king about Daemon’s private celebration over “The Heir for a Day”, outraged Viserys banished Daemon from King’s landing and announce princess Rhaenyra to be the heir to the iron throne after him.
+Due to medical complications, the king decided to save their child over his wife.
+The newborn prince Baelon lived less than a day and Ser Criston Cole won the tournament over Prince Daemon.
+Afterwards, Prince Daemon went to a brothel to drink and spend the night.
+When Ser Otto told the king about Daemon’s private celebration for “The Heir for a Day,” Viserys was outraged and banished Daemon from King’s Landing.
+Viserys then announced that Princess Rhaenyra would be his heir after him.

 “Everyone says Targaryens are closer to gods than to men, but they say that because of our dragons.
 Without them, we’re just like everyone else.”Rhaenyra Targaryen